 The Women's Wellness Planning Grant was implemented in 2020 to address reducing barriers to wellwoman prevention visits, screenings, counseling, and immunizations.
 These visits play a critical role in diagnosing and managing disease, chronic disease, and mental health conditions for the target group of women aged 18-44 years.
 The grant allowed us to create a stakeholder list, conduct a needs survey, create a resource directory of women's health and screening providers, promote women's health through mail and social media, create and distribute a women's wellness brochure, and assist community members in accessing women's wellness care and reducing barriers to service such as transportation, insurance, and food insecurity.
-In 2021 MCHD received funding for the implementation phase of 'Increasing Well-Woman Visits' with the grant year 7/01/21 through 6/30/23-a navigation/case management approach utilizing the evidence-based 'Patient Navigation Toolkit' from Boston Medical Center was used.
-The approach focused on reducing barriers to care and establishing wrap-around services to meet the county's women's wellness needs.
+The 'Increasing Well-Woman Visits' grant year 7/01/23 through 6/30/25 was awarded again to the MCHD.
+This assists women with accessing quality, comprehensive preventative care while continuing to utilize the 'Patient Navigation Toolkit' from Boston Medical Center.
+This approach focuses on reducing barriers to care and establishing a holistic approach to the preventative needs of the women in the county.